-Many businesses of all sizes make assumptions about their clients.
+Many businesses of all sizes in Edmonton make assumptions about their clients.
 They assume that their clients are satisfied, but don’t understand why they stopped booking appointments.
 Many unhappy clients don’t complain, they simply just leave.

 The best way to know what your patients want and need is simply to ask them.
 But, asking them during their appointment might not get the most accurate and honest responses.
 People feel more comfortable in providing anonymous responses to a neutral third-party.

 - Your clients feedback to improve their experience and increase your retention.